-4 Insta lling the Air System outer nu e airline into the compression fitting body and screw the it down onto it.
+4 Insta Iling the Air System outer nu e airline into the compression fitting body and screw the at down onto it.
 Using a 12mm spanner, tighten the outer nut compression fitting body.
 NOTE: Some force is required to crush the ferrule, however the outer compression nut will tighten against a stop.
-Over tightening will not create a better seal. any loose sections of tube with a cable tie. arry 10036 366116113 of tube with a cable tie.
+Over tightening will not create a better seal. any loose sections of tube with a cable tie.
 NOTE: When right angle routing of the tube is not required, screw the compression fitting body straight into the bulkhead fitting body (Fig.16.).